digitallawyer/openlegaldictionary/_definitions/significa-vit.md

 ---
 title: Significa Vit
 permalink: "/definitions/significa-vit.html"
-body: In ecclesiastical law. when this word is used alone, lt means thp
+body: In ecclesiastical law. when this word is used alone, it means thp
 published_at: '2018-07-07'
 layout: post
 ---